donmonc/donmonc/README.md

 - ⚡️ As an ML Researcher at Masakhane, I am working on AI research on low-resource NLP.
 - 🎓 I also work as a data scientist.
 - 🎮 But most of all, I am a passionate coder who loves open-source software!
-- 📖 I also love writing and TV series in the adventure genre
+- 📖 To unwind, I watch TV series in the adventure genre and write technical blogs
 - 🌱 My research interests are in low-resource NLP, Generative AI, and computational neuroscience

 ----